dannymagnus/CI_MS1_RRWeddings/README.md

 5. As a first time user; I want to be able to see some indication of prices and timescales so I know whether this product is right for me.
 6. As a first time user; I want to be able to contact the business if I have any initial queries easily.
 7. As a first time user; I want to work with a brand that is trustworthy and credible as the wedding will be one of the most important days of my life.
+8. As a first time user; I want to be able to navigate back through the site structure in case of page not found without using the browser back button.

 #### Returning User
-8. As a return visitor; I want an easy way to get in touch with the business to proceed with my purchase.
+9. As a return visitor; I want an easy way to get in touch with the business to proceed with my purchase.

 #### Site Owner
-9. As a site owner; I want potential clients to be able to be able to view imagery to inspire and attract them to book or purchase.
+10. As a site owner; I want potential clients to be able to be able to view imagery to inspire and attract them to book or purchase.
-10. As a site owner; I want prospective customers to be able to get in touch with me easily with any queries.
+11. As a site owner; I want prospective customers to be able to get in touch with me easily with any queries.
-11. As a site owner; I want prospective customers to be able to contact me via email alternatively to book their wedding stationery or for follow up queries.
+12. As a site owner; I want prospective customers to be able to contact me via email alternatively to book their wedding stationery or for follow up queries.
-12. As a site owner; I want customers to be able to find information about my products easily to help them find the best design package to suit their needs.
+13. As a site owner; I want customers to be able to find information about my products easily to help them find the best design package to suit their needs.
-13. The user should be able to navigate back through the site structure in case of page not found without using the browser back button.
+14. As a site owner; I want the site to be fully responsive across mobile, tablet and desktop devices.

 ## Scope